trisongz/TRX40/README.md

 ![Test Image 11](Images/EnergySaver.jpg)

+### 7. Native NVRAM

+Native NVRAM was successfully implemented.
+There are several steps required.
+These are outlined in detail on fabiosun's thread here.

 ## B. Usage

 - To build OpenCore using Pavo's OCBuilder, it is recommended to use the Release version with or without kexts update.